danigorbaciov/docs.wavesplatform/docs/en/ride/getting-started.md

-# Getting started
+# Getting Started

 A smart contract language for Waves Platform

 ## Introduction

 Ride is Waves Platform’s purpose-designed programming language for smart contracts.
 It was created to address many of the most serious shortcomings of other popular smart contract languages.
-The overall idea was to offer a straightforward functional language for dApp development on the Waves blockchain.
+The overall idea was to offer straightforward functional language for dApp development on the Waves blockchain.

 Ride is easy to learn, especially for beginning developers.
-This brochure gives a comprehensive introduction to Ride, along with examples and further tools and resources.
+This article gives comprehensive introduction to Ride, along with examples and further tools and resources.

 ## Overview

-Ride is a statically-typed, lazy, functional, expression-based compiled programming language.
+Ride is statically-typed, lazy, functional, expression-based compiled programming language.
 It is designed for building developer-friendly decentralized applications (dApps).

 Ride is not Turing Complete and its execution engine (virtual machine) doesn’t have any concept of loops or possibility for recursions.
-Also, there are a number of limitations by design, helping to ensure execution is secure and straightforward.
+Also, there are limitations by design, helping to ensure execution is secure and straightforward.
 However, we recognize that iterations are necessary and have implemented them as FOLD macros (see below).
 One of the key features is that the execution cost is always predictable and known in advance, so all code executes as intended with no failed transactions recorded on-chain – removing a significant source of frustration.

 Despite being simple to use, however, Ride is powerful and offers wide-ranging functionality to developers.
 It’s broadly based on Scala and is also influenced by F# and the functional paradigm.

 Ride is simple and concise.
-It will take around an hour to read this brochure, after which you will know everything about the Ride and opportunities that it gives for dApps development.
+It will take around an hour to read this article, after which you will know everything about the Ride and opportunities that it gives for dApps development.

 ## Disclaimer

 Ride Standard Library (STDLIB) is under active development.
 At the time of publication, the most up-to-date version is STDLIB_VERSION 3, with STDLIB_VERSION 4 on the way.
-The brochure covers most of the projected features too.
+The article covers most of the projected features too.
 Those which are not part of STDLIB_VERSION 3 are marked with (*).

 ## “Hello world!”